Categories

 Begin with crucial memories

 Often novels open with narrators recalling memories that are core to the plot.
-This is one of the ways to start a story that builds on a strong hook that is closely linked to your main plot.
+This can be part of the writing process and is of the ways to start a story that builds on a strong hook that is closely linked to your main plot.

 Starting with memories requires knowing your character well, such as how their backstory guides their goals, motivations and potential conflicts.